 At the same time, marketing can be an overwhelming process for many of us, as it is largely based on assumptions on one hand, and mass marketing can be a disaster for your finances and time on the other.

-Before you start writing a marketing plan for your business, spend as much time as you can reading through some samples of marketing plans.
+Before you start writing a marketing plan for your small business, spend as much time as you can reading through some samples of marketing plans.

-Reading sample business plans will give you a good idea of what you’re aiming for and also it will show you the different sections that different entrepreneurs include and the language they use to write about themselves and their marketing plans and goals.
+Reading sample business plans will give you a good idea of what you’re aiming for.
+Also, it will show you the different sections that different entrepreneurs include and the language they use to write about themselves and their marketing plans and goals.

 Know Your Business